-In South Africa many artists and their clients are unaware of copyright.
-The copyright to any artwork remains with the artist (even if the work is commissioned or sold) unless the artist gives written permission to another person of organisation to use the artwork as they see fit.
+In South Africa, many artists and their clients are unaware of copyright.
+The copyright to any artwork remains with the artist (even if the work is commissioned or sold) unless the artist gives written permission to another person or organisation to use the artwork as they see fit.
 Copyright resides with the artist and is there to make sure that the work is reproduced in ways that the artist is happy with and that the artist gets paid for the use of their work.
 Much like musicians get paid royalty fees each time their music is played (even if only on the radio).

 There are many horror stories out there of artists seeing their work printed onto fabric for lampshades, used on book covers, on perfume bottles etc. It is easy and free (no signing up costs) to get DALRO to take care of your copyright for you.
 Tommy Motswai, Judith Mason, Jane Alexander and the heirs of Irma Stern, Maggie Laubser, and Durant Sihlali have all joined DALRO.
-At The Artists’ Press we are advise all the artists that we work with to be represented by DALRO.
+At The Artists’ Press, we advise all the artists that we work with to be represented by DALRO.
 Below are some FAQ that DALRO has supplied to us.

 FREQUENTLY ASKED QUESTIONS

-These questions and answers relate to the terms and conditions of DALRO’S Visual Arts Mandate from the perspective of an artist or the deceased artist’s heirs or successors.
+These questions and answers are related to the terms and conditions of DALRO’S Visual Arts Mandate from the perspective of an artist or the deceased artist’s heirs or successors.
 An introduction to the Visual Arts Mandate and various formats of the agreement can be found at the DALRO website, click here.
 Words used in Capital letters are also defined in the Visual Arts Mandate agreement.

 1. Do I have to pay DALRO for its services if I sign a Visual Arts Mandate?